Accretion properties of X-ray AGN: Evidence for radiation-regulated obscuration with redshift-dependent host galaxy contribution: Analysis

 In our study, several UXCLUMPY parameters are fixed, while the others are allowed to vary within predefined prior distributions.
 A detailed discussion of these choices can be found in \cite{Laloux_2023}, and the parameter settings are presented in Table \ref{tab:parameters_uxclumpy}.
 In UXCLUMPY, the spatial distribution of the small clouds surrounding the central engine is controlled by the TORsigma parameter, which is fixed at 28°.
 The covering factor of the large equatorial CTK clouds is set to CTKcover\,=\,0.4.
 The inclination angle with respect to the plane of the torus is fixed to 45°.
 The central source of the AGN emits a power law continuum with a high energy cutoff fixed at E\_cutoff=200\,keV and a photon index, $\Gamma$, that follows a Gaussian prior distribution centred on 1.95 with a standard deviation of 0.15 \citep{Nandra_1997}.
 The line-of-sight column density, $N_{\rm H}$, the power-law continuum normalisation, and the soft-scattering component normalisation follow a log-uniform prior in the intervals 20 to 26, $-8$ to $3$ and $-7$ to $-1.5$, respectively.
 The soft-scattering normalisation refers to the fractional contribution of the soft-scattering component relative to the intrinsic power-law component.
 Computationally, this is achieved by setting the normalisation of the soft-scattering model to log(norm\_torus) + log(norm\_scattering).
 If a source has a spectroscopic redshift, the UXCLUMPY redshift parameter is fixed to that value.
 If a photometric redshift PDF is available, it is used as a prior in the modelling.
 If no redshift information is available (a total of 39 sources, see section\,\ref{subsec:data_redshift}), then we assign a uniform prior in the range $1<z<6$ to the UXCLUMPY redshift parameter as a source for which we cannot obtain a redshift estimation is most likely above $z>1$ \citep{Georgakakis_2017b}.
 The normalization of the background model is set to the value estimated by the \texttt{automatic\_background()} task of BXA re-scaled to the source area.
 This decision does not impact the final results.
 The X-ray spectroscopic methodology described above, by accounting for observation uncertainty, yields robust parameter constraints \citep{Laloux_2023}.
+Figure\,\ref{fig:dif_Xray_fits} illustrates the spectroscopic results by displaying the best-fit model of the spectra of three sources (from left to right, an unobscured, a CTN obscured and a CTK obscured AGN).